 There were several old stones, half-fallen over, even an old crypt, with the door missing.
 It is very spooky.
 Robby and I start to dance around each other.
-Our feet tingle and kept us dancing in a mad, whirling dervish manner.
+Our feet tingle and keep us dancing in a mad, whirling dervish manner.
 George looks at us in amazed glee.
 Settling down, we stretch out, with backs against the tombstones.

 “Think there are ghosts watching us?”
 George asks.

 “You must promise not to repeat what I tell you,” Robby looks at him seriously.

 “We’ve been on a quest tonight, to find the perfect place for our Samhain ceremony (that’s the same as Halloween).
 We asked for a vision to guide us, but the spirits are so old, they didn’t know that there are roads in the ancient forest.
 We were directed to this place, but Bird Road interrupted our vision.
 We were lost but found you.
 This is a sacred place, far more ancient than a burial-place for these poor souls.
 It was the spirits that rule this world that led us here, not mere ghosts.”

 “You made a vow not to reveal our secrets.
 If you break that vow, the spirits of the underworld will haunt you until the end of your days and you are theirs.”

 “Com’n you guys, you’re scaring me.”